PLNG4402 Planning Law

 - Students are able to (1) demonstrate a general understanding of the broad planning law framework within WA, especially in relation to planning schemes, development control and subdivision matters; (2) demonstrate an understanding of the legal and planning administrative processes that underpin the formulation and assessment of planning schemes and their amendment as well as development and subdivision applications; and (3) undertake general planning administration duties as they relate to planning schemes, development assessment and/or subdivision applications when on professional planning practicum.

-- Typically this unit is assessed in the following ways: (1) three planning law quizzes (10 per cent each); (2) a seminar/discussion paper (20 per cent); and (3) an examination—multiple-choice and essay questions (50 per cent).
+- Indicative assessments in this unit are as follows: (1) three planning law quizzes (8 per cent each); (2) a seminar/discussion paper; and (3) an examination—multiple-choice and short answer questions.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit.

 - enrolment in Urban and Regional Planning Honours (HON-URPLN)

 - EART4413 Principles of Land Development and Control

 - Contact hours

 - 4 hours per week.
 The total workload for the unit is 150 hours.